The Bankrate promise

 “Having a support system in place can be invaluable when facing challenging situations,” she says.
 “A support system might look like joining a peer support group, enlisting accepting family and friends as allies and advocates, having access to trans-knowledgeable and accepting healthcare providers and finding resources to support your legal rights.”

 “All trans folx have different desires and goals.
 Some identify along the gender binary, meaning they express and identify exclusively as men or women.
-Others are non-binary or gender non-conforming,” says Kira Lingala, peer navigator for the PROUDWST Me Program, part of The LOFT Gay Center in New York City.
+Others are non-binary or gender non-conforming,” says Kira Lingala, peer navigator for the PROUDWST Me Program, part of

 “This is relevant because a non-binary person may not want to change the gender marker on their driver’s license and other documents to ‘male’ or ‘female.’
 Although about 18 states provide a gender-neutral option, the majority still do not, making it impossible for some non-binary and trans people to change these documents.”